vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 message MsgCreateObject {
   option (cosmos.msg.v1.signer) = "creator";

-  // creator is the account address of object uploader string creator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // creator defines the account address of object uploader string creator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // bucket_name is the name of the bucket where the object is stored. string bucket_name = 2;
+  // bucket_name defines the name of the bucket where the object is stored. string bucket_name = 2;
-  // object_name is the name of object string object_name = 3;
+  // object_name defines the name of object string object_name = 3;
-  // payload_size is size of the object's payload uint64 payload_size = 4;
+  // payload_size defines size of the object's payload uint64 payload_size = 4;
-  // is_public means the bucket is private or public. if private, only bucket owner or grantee can access it,
+  // visibility means the object is private or public. if private, only object owner or grantee can access it,
-  // otherwise every greenfield user can access it. bool is_public = 5;
+  // otherwise every greenfield user can access it.
+  VisibilityType visibility = 5;
-  // content_type is a standard MIME type describing the format of the object. string content_type = 6;
+  // content_type defines a standard MIME type describing the format of the object. string content_type = 6;
-  // primary_sp_approval is the approval info of the primary SP which indicates that primary sp confirm the user's request.
+  // primary_sp_approval defines the approval info of the primary SP which indicates that primary sp confirm the user's request.
   Approval primary_sp_approval = 7;
-  // expect_checksums is a list of hashes which was generate by redundancy algorithm. repeated bytes expect_checksums = 8;
+  // expect_checksums defines a list of hashes which was generate by redundancy algorithm. repeated bytes expect_checksums = 8;
   // redundancy_type can be ec or replica RedundancyType redundancy_type = 9;
-  // expect_secondarySPs is a list of StorageProvider address, which is optional repeated string expect_secondary_sp_addresses = 10 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // expect_secondarySPs defines a list of StorageProvider address, which is optional repeated string expect_secondary_sp_addresses = 10 [(cosmos_proto.scalar) = "cosmos.AddressString"];
 }